kaiosilveira/kaiosilveira/README.md

 I've been using GitHub both professionally and as my portfolio, so here you'll find repositories approaching a wide range of engineering topics, all implemented with clean code that works and solid documentation.
 Make sure to take a look at the Pinned section below!

-\* _If you're curious about my stack affinities and tech interests, please check out [my lists and starred topics in my Stars tab](https://github.com/kaiosilveira?tab=stars)._
+\* _If you're curious about my stack affinities and tech interests, please check out [my lists and starred topics in the Stars tab](https://github.com/kaiosilveira?tab=stars)._